Christmas in Quebec City

 • Erico Chocolatier (pictured above)- a chocolate factory and museum that sells chocolate items made from European and Ecuadorian chocolate.
 They also make their own advent calendars that you can buy for Christmas!

 • Chocolats Favoris, a café with a range of high-end desserts.
-There are three locations in Quebec City, but the closest one to old town is located at 85 Boulevard René-Lévesque.
+(This is a local favourite – Quebeckers love it!)
+There are three locations in Quebec City, but the closest one to Old Town is located at 85 Boulevard René-Lévesque.

 • Baguette & Chocolat – A funky and friendly style bakery in the heart of Old Town.